Bird Poop:The Quirky way of Minting Money

 Even today, hundreds of laborers engage tirelessly to collect these pungent droppings into sacks, without any protective gear.

 The country refrains from capital-intensive techniques to pick the droppings, lest they disturb the birds.
-Illegal trade and bird-hunting have taken a toll on the bird population of Peru, where birds are dwindling in large numbers.
+Illegal trade and bird hunting have taken a toll on the bird population of Peru, where birds are dwindling in large numbers.
 Apart from anthropological factors, the bird population is also affected by climate change.

-Although many natural fertilizers dominate the world market today, the Guano remains expensive due to its extraction cost, owing to its labor-intensive techniques.
+Although many natural fertilizers dominate the world market today, Guano remains expensive due to its extraction cost, owing to its labor-intensive techniques.

 Let us hope that the world will act before it’s too late to revive the magnificent creature.